Validation of User Licenses

 end;

-Select the action that should be performed if the validation is unsuccessful:
+Choose the appropriate action if the validation is unsuccessful:

-• Exit the publication: displays an error and exits.
+ØExit the publication: Displays an error message and exits.

-• Return to the Trial state: the publication automatically reverts to the Default certificate and exits.
-Registration information is consequently erased.
-This option is not recommended however.
+ØReturn to the Trial state: The publication reverts to the Default certificate and exits, erasing the registration information.
+However, this option is not recommended.

-• Call the OnKeyNotValidated HEScript event (in UserMain): the publication invokes the UserMain.OnKeyNotValidated HEScript event that you should have customized in the User Scriptingpage.
+ØCall the OnKeyNotValidated HEScript event (in UserMain): The publication invokes the UserMain.OnKeyNotValidated HEScript event, which you should customize on the User Scripting page.

 function OnKeyNotValidated: Boolean;